-It’s really nice when we have the chance to speak with candid, forthcoming guests on our show.
-This week we interviewed Justin McCurry of the Root of Good blog.
+This week we talk with Justin McCurry of the Root of Good blog and a real life millionaire next door.
 Justin has been in the FIRE space, encouraging others with his story for many years.
 In this interview, we explored the aspects of Justin’s story that were more specific to our House of FI family.
 He did such a great job inspiring us both to take action for our families.

 Listen Here – Press Play